DevNambi/sql-server-regex/README.md

 # SQL Server Regex

-This code adds regular expression functionality to SQL Server using scalar and table-valued functions.
+This code exposes regular expression functions to SQL Server, so you can run regular expressions using SQL queries.
+This is done by exposing the C# regex libraries using SQL CLR scalar- and table-valued functions.

 ## Examples

+**Match**

+See the documentation on [RegexMatch()](https://github.com/DevNambi/sql-server-regex/blob/master/examples/match.md) for more examples.

+**Group Match**

+See the documentation on [RegexGroupMatch()](https://github.com/DevNambi/sql-server-regex/blob/master/examples/group-match.md) for more examples.

+**Replace**

+See the documentation on [RegexReplace()](https://github.com/DevNambi/sql-server-regex/blob/master/examples/replace.md) for more examples.

+**Matches**

+See the documentation on [RegexMatches()](https://github.com/DevNambi/sql-server-regex/blob/master/examples/matches.md) for more examples.

+**Split**

+See the documentation on [RegexSplit()](https://github.com/DevNambi/sql-server-regex/blob/master/examples/split.md) for more examples.

 ## Installation